 [10/30/18 I have Seagram’s official protocols for this and all the equipment including analytical balance.
 I’ve been a little too busy to do much with it.]

 Long ago I linked to a great paper called Controlling Gin Flavor from Herman Wilkie’s team at Hiram Walker in 1937.
-Wilkie is a very important distilling figure and it should be known is the true father of vacuum distilled alcoholic beverages.
+Wilkie is a very important distilling figure and is the true father of vacuum distilled alcoholic beverages.
 In the paper, back in 1937, Wilkie mentions a new era they had just entered where the botanical charge of a gin was scaled for oil yield.
 This acknowledges that the oil yield is inconsistent and if you just weigh your botanicals, you will end up with a less than consistent product.
-And sadly I suspect we have returned to the pre-Wilkie era which in my opinion is less than craft.
+And, sadly, I suspect we have returned to the pre-Wilkie era which in my opinion is less than craft.

 Gin production in the past has been characterized by lack of control over many of the important variables such as quality of spirits, quantity and quality of flavor in the various botanicals used, variable types and methods of operating the still, etc. Critical study of these variables disclosed valuable information which led to standardization of spirits and operations which, with proper selection of botanicals and regulation of the quantity of each ingredient used in the formula in accordance with its flavor value, now permits the production of gin under technical control which guarantees uniformity and quality of final product.